thoughtshso/blog/_posts/2025-01-21-meaning-of-marriage.md

 "It is that you are so lost and flawed, so sinful, that Jesus had to die for you, but you are also so loved and valued that Jesus was glad to die for you.
 Now you are fully accepted and delighted in by the Father, not because you deserve it but only by free grace."
 (55, 5)

-"The main barrier to the development of a servant heart in marriage is what we touched on in the first chapter--the radical self-centeredness of the sinful human heart."
+"The main barrier to the development of a servant heart in marriage is what we touched on in the first chapter---the radical self-centeredness of the sinful human heart."
 (56, 4)

 "Self-centeredness is easily seen in the signs Paul lists: impatience, irritability, a lack of graciousness and kindness in speech, envious brooding on the better situations of others, and holding past injuries and hurts against others."
 (57, 3)